-And that investment can pay out big: According to the U.S. Bureau of Labor Statistics, people who have earned their bachelor’s degree earn a median salary of around $60,000, compared to about $37,000 for high school graduates with no college experience.
-With a master’s degree, the number jumps to about $72,000.
+That investment can pay out big: According to the U.S. Bureau of Labor Statistics, people age 25 and older who have their bachelor’s degree earned a median annual salary of around $62,000 in 2018, compared to just under $38,000 for high school graduates with no college experience.
+With a master’s degree, the number jumps to about $74,500.

-That means your college degree can equate to a difference of $1 million or more throughout the duration of your career, depending on factors like location, field of study, and experience level.
+That means your college degree can equate to a difference of $1 million or more throughout your career, depending on factors like location, field of study, and experience level.